lullcant/learning/Unet++/Readme.md

 # Experiment
+1.Download the VOC200
-Run the trainer.py in Unet repo
+2.Run the trainer.py in Unet repo